THUDM/NaturalCodeBench/README.md

 ## 📌Introduction

 We propose  NaturalCodeBench (NCB), a comprehensive code benchmark designed to mirror the complexity and variety of scenarios in real coding tasks.
-NCB comprises 402 high-quality problems in Python and Java, meticulously selected from an online coding service, covering seven different domains.
+NCB comprises 402 high-quality problems in Python and Java, meticulously selected from an online coding service, covering 6 different domains.

 ![overview](assets/overview.png)